devyuji/smalltask/README.md

-# SmallTask
+# SmallTask - Take small steps to achieve big things.

-Take small steps to achieve big things.
+A simple list type task manager app.
+Create 5 small tasks with a time limit default is 60 min.
+You can change time on setting page.
+A start completing those tasks within a time limit.

 ## Try out the app